FREQUENTLY ASKED QUESTIONS

 Common Questions From Inventors, Business Owners, Investors, and Creatives.

 Our business attorneys are experts in setting up LLCs, corporations, partnerships, and other legal business entities.
-Fargo Patent & Business Law PLLC helps innovative businesses and inventors develop opportunities by turning their great ideas into protected assets.
+Fargo Patent & Business Law helps innovative businesses and inventors develop opportunities by turning their great ideas into protected assets.

 Should I order a Preliminary Patentability Opinion Search or a Freedom to Operate Search?